Hichki: Production

+Development

-In 2013, Siddharth P. Malhotra acquired the rights to Brad Cohen's 2005 autobiography Front of the Class and started writing the screenplay along with Ambar Hadap and Ganesh Pandit, with Ankur Chaudhry and Raaj Mehta joining them later.
+In 2013, Siddharth P. Malhotra acquired the rights to Brad Cohen's 2005 autobiography Front of the Class and started writing the screenplay along with Ambar Hadap and Ganesh Pandit.
 The film was titled Hichki, which Malhotra felt was a suitable word for describing prejudice and social stigma against Tourette disorder.
 His second directorial venture after We Are Family (2010), Malhotra had several failed attempts to find a production house over four years.
 According to him, the production houses believed that the film lacked commercial viability, telling him: "Who would watch the story of a teacher suffering from Tourette syndrome?"
-His wife, Sapna, suggested Yash Raj Films to him, although he was initially reluctant as he had faced many rejections.
-He met the company's owner Aditya Chopra to narrate the screenplay, and the latter liked it.
-Chopra, however, was busy with his project Befikre (2016) and asked Maneesh Sharma, who would co-produce Hichki with him, to listen to the rest.
+Upon of the suggestion of his wife Sapna, he narrated the screenplay to Aditya Chopra, which the latter liked.
+Chopra, however, was busy with his directorial Befikre (2016) and asked Maneesh Sharma, who would co-produce Hichki with him, to listen to the rest.

+Casting

 While Malhotra had conceived of the film as a male-led film when writing the screenplay, Sharma suggested casting an actress as the lead.
 Rani Mukerji was chosen, marking her first acting role since Mardaani in 2014.
 She revealed that she accepted the film because she found the role to be more challenging than those in her previous films.
-Furthermore, Mukerji has said that it was Chopra who conceived her to portray the part as he saw Mukerji becoming obsessed with her family life and that her fans were desperately waiting for her comeback.
+Furthermore, Mukerji revealed that it was her husband Aditya Chopra who conceived her to portray the role as he saw her becoming obsessed with her family life and that her fans were desperately waiting for her comeback.
 She waited until her daughter Adira was four months old before accepting the role.
-In preparation, she interacted with Cohen (who was happy knowing the film would address Tourette syndrome and the character is based on him) on the social media platform Skype, asking him for training to make her character's motor and vocal tics appear spontaneous and not rehearsed.
-Shanoo Sharma subsequently completed the casting.
+In preparation, she interacted with Cohen (who was happy knowing the film would address Tourette syndrome and the character based on him) on the social media platform Skype, asking him for training to make her character's motor and vocal tics appear spontaneous and not rehearsed.
+Shanoo Sharma was the casting director.

+Filming

 Hichki was produced on a budget of ₹200 million.
-Principal photography started in Mumbai on 4 April 2017.
-Avinash Arun worked as the cinematographer, with Vaibhavi Merchant doing the choreography and Meenal Agarwal finishing the production design.
-Shilpa Makhija and Varsha Chandanani designed the costumes.
+Principal photography began in Mumbai on 4 April 2017.
 Because this was her first on-screen project since her daughter's birth, Mukerji confessed that she was worried about leaving her daughter for the first time.
 Mukerji added, "... she had not spent even one day without me.
 Also, I was wondering whether I would be able to act or not as I was facing the camera after two years.
-I wondered if I still have it in me."
-The shooting finished on 5 June 2017, and the film was then edited by Shweta Venkat Matthew at Mehboob Studio.
-Hitesh Sonik composed the background score, and Pritam Das served as the sound designer along with Ganesh Gangadharan.
+I wondered if I still have it in me".
+Filming concluded on 5 June 2017 at Mehboob Studio, Mumbai.